-Footballer Dennis Wise, YouTube star Jack Maynard, Saturdays pop singer Vanessa White, Made In Chelsea's Georgia Toffolo and soap star Jamie Lomas were some of the airport arrivals confirmed to be taking part.
+Footballer Dennis Wise, YouTube star Jack Maynard, Saturdays pop singer Vanessa White, Made In Chelsea's Georgia Toffolo and soap star Jamie Lomas were among the starting lineup.

-Boris Johnson's dad Stanley, Coronation Street actress Jennie McApline, comedian Shappi Khorsandi, and boxer Amir Khan have also been photographed at Brisbane airport.
-Jamie Vardy's wife Rebekah Vardy was the last celebrity to arrive on Monday.
+Boris Johnson's dad Stanley Johnson, Coronation Street actress Jennie McApline, comedian Shappi Khorsandi, boxer Amir Khan and Jamie Vardy's wife Rebekah are also competing in the jungle.

-Gogglebox star Scarlett Moffatt was crowned Queen of the Jungle as the I'm a Celebrity winner 2016, and she will be returning to Australia this year to host the ITV2 spinoff show with former campmate Joel Dommett and jungle alumni Joe Swash.
+Gogglebox star Scarlett Moffatt was crowned Queen of the Jungle and the I'm a Celebrity winner 2016.
+She will be returning to Australia this year to host the ITV2 spinoff show with former campmate Joel Dommett and jungle alumni Joe Swash.

 The first 10 celebrities for I'm a Celebrity 2017: